kagesakura/V8-Error-Messages/README.md

 ```

 ## SyntaxError: Unexpected private field
 \[Firefox] SyntaxError: invalid access of private field on 'super'
+\[Safari on iOS] SyntaxError: Unexpected private name #a.
+Cannot access private names from super.
 ```js
 class A {
   a() {